unparalleled-js/docs-1/connectors/zendesk/get-custom-object-record-by-id-action.md

 ### Output fields

-The output of this trigger contains the full set of columns from the selected custom object type.
+The output of this action contains the full set of columns from the selected custom object type.

 <table class="unchanged rich-diff-level-one">
   <thead>